Telenor and CP Group discuss $7.5 bln Thailand telecom merger | Headlines

 Telenor and CP Group discuss $7.5 bln Thailand telecom merger

-Telenor in June signed a deal with Malaysian telecoms firm Axiata Group Bhd to merge their mobile operations in Malaysia in a $15 billion deal, forming a new market leader there.
-Telenor's shares traded 1.3% higher at 0812 GMT.
+CP Group did not immediately respond to a request for comment.
+It would be the Norwegian firm's second tie-up in Southeast Asia this year, following a June deal with Axiata Group Bhd to merge mobile operations in Malaysia https://www.reuters.com/business/media-telecom/axiata-telenor-sign-deal-merge-malaysian-telecoms-units-2021-06-21 in a $15 billion transaction, creating a new market leader there.

-Norway's Telenor and Thailand's Charoen Pokphand Group (CP Group) are exploring a merger of their telecom units in Thailand, which could become the Norwegian firm's second multi-billion dollar tie-up in Southeast Asia this year.
+Norway's Telenor and Thailand's Charoen Pokphand Group (CP Group) are exploring a merger of their telecom units in Thailand that could form a new market leader in the Southeast Asian country.
 A deal, if completed, would merge the telecom operations of Telenor's Total Access Communication (Dtac) and CP Group's True Corporation (True), Oslo-based Telenor said in a statement on Friday.

 Dtac is currently valued at around $3 billion, according to Refinitiv Eikon data, while True has a value of $4.5 billion.
 CP Group did not immediately respond to a request for comment.